 Cloud Services – Media as the focus

-Consumption of digital media is undergoing a major shift – storage is moving from a local-only environment to virtually hosted one, proliferation of network-connected devices is driving multiplatform access across the media chain – TV Everywhere and trends in social networking are influencing consumer opinion while also converging as mega platforms for digital media distribution and consumption.
+Consumption of digital media is undergoing a major shift – storage is moving from a local-only environment to virtually hosted one, proliferation of network-connected devices is driving multi platform access across the media chain – TV Everywhere and trends in social networking are influencing consumer opinion while also converging as mega platforms for digital media distribution and consumption.
 With the amount of content already available online and growing, Internet is by-far the principle TV platform of the future.
-Consumer behavior towards content consumption had a major change when DVR got introduced breaking time dependency, now the field is getting set to break location and device dependency with cloud based content services enabling consumers to realize true anywhere, anytime, any device content availability.
+Consumer behaviour towards content consumption had a major change when DVR got introduced breaking time dependency, now the field is getting set to break location and device dependency with cloud based content services enabling consumers to realize true anywhere, anytime, any device content availability.
 There are several industry initiatives like Disney KeyChest and DECE (Digital Entertainment Content Ecosystem) for cloud-based VOD which are gaining ground.
 As we discussed in Part I

-, cloud media services has been centered around four main themes Data syncing services, Video and Music VOD, Content Backup and Applications.
+, cloud media services has been centred around four main themes Data syncing services, Video and Music VOD, Content Backup and Applications.
 Let us extend the discussion further to view Opportunities, trends and challenges in this domain

 Cloud Media Services – Opportunities